|

 a private residence.
 Both © Bill Henderson.

-Bardsey, All Hallows.© Bill Henderson.
+Bardsey, All Hallows. © Bill Henderson.
+Another view, and

 Link.